MPoL-dev/MPoL/_sources/developer-documentation.md

 When done, add a reference to your tutorial in the table of contents in `docs/index.rst`.
 E.g., if your contribution is the `ci-tutorials/gridder.md` file, add a `ci-tutorials/gridder.md` line.
 Then, you should be able to build the documentation as normal (i.e., `make html`) and your tutorial will be included in the documentation.
 The MyST-NB plugin is doing the work behind the scenes.

-If your tutorial requires any extra build dependencies, please add them to the `EXTRA_REQUIRES['docs']` list in `setup.py`.
+If your tutorial requires any extra build dependencies, please add them to the `[project.optional-dependencies]["dev"]` list in `pyproject.toml`.

 #### Larger tutorials requiring substantial computational resources